|

 fallout could turn out nasty.
 Failure to come to a consensus will

+undoubtedly expose how hollow calls for regional integration ring.
 The talks, held last week in the Ugandan capital Kampala, took place

 under the Nile Basin Initiative (NBI) -- an intergovernmental body that